ShankyTiwari/Create-a-Blockchain-using-Nodejs/README.md

 # Create a Blockchain using Nodejs
-this project demonstrates how to create a basic Blockchain using Nodejs (Javascript).
+This project demonstrates how to create a basic Blockchain using Nodejs (Javascript).

 ## Installation
 1. `Run install`